USGS-WiM/StreamStatsIntegrationTest/readme.md

 # StreamStats Integration test

-StreamStats integration tests test the communication paths between different parts of the module to show that all modules/services are working correctly together.
+This project contains scripts used for computing StreamStats values for test sites and comparing to previous runs or values stored on GitHub.

 ### Purpose:
-* testing that separately developed modules worked together properly
+* testing that StreamStats functions work together properly
-* test that a system of multiple modules worked as expected.
 * supporting *temporal* accuracy of results.

 ### Method:

-Script is accessing 44 reference sites from Contiguous United States and attributes from current streamstats REST API services.
-Reference sites contain information about sites basin characteristics, basin geometry information - defining basin area, and flow statistics.

-  Information returned from streamstats services, if is missing, in the local folders (BasinChar and BasinDel), are added.

-  Following run returns from the rest api are compared against populated folders (BasinDel and BasinChar).

-  Each cycle a summary file generated inside of StreamStatsIntegrationTest/Test folder.
-If there any difference between outputs, it will display corresponding attribute and values from both files.
+This script delineates various locations across the Contiguous United States and computes basin characteristics and flow statistics from the StreamStats REST API services.
+A list of values on GitHub also provides a means to check the outputs from a list of known values, and a script allows you to produce an updated list of known values to update on GitHub.

+  If no data exists for a site in the BasinChar, BasinDel and FlowStats folders, new json files are added with that information.

+  If data does exist for a site, subsequent runs are compared against those existing json files.

+  Each cycle, a summary file is generated inside the StreamStatsIntegrationTest/Test folder.
+The summary file notifies you if (a) an output failed to come back, (b) an output succeeded and a new json was added, (c) if it compared the output with an existing file and it was an equal json or (d) if it compared the output with an existing file and there were differences.
+If (d), the differences will be displayed in the summary file.

-### Testing:
+### Core Functions:

-Information about reference sites can be obtained from [here](https://raw.githubusercontent.com/USGS-WiM/StreamStats-Setup/master/batchTester/testSites.geojson).

-To compare results from local with remote user can run StreamStatsIntegrationTest/src/TestAgent/TestCaseGithub.py script.

-To get a geojson to use to update the testSites on GitHub, run the StreamStatsIntegrationTest/src/TestAgent/UpdateTestSites.py script.
-This should then be used to update the geojson in the StreamStats-Setup repo.
+There are 3 python scripts:
+1. IntegrationWrapperV2.py

+    a.
+This contains the main functionality to get the delination, basin chars and flow stats for each point and populate the BasinChar, BasinDel and FlowStats folders.
+2. TestCaseGithub.py

+    a.
+This file runs a quick comparison of the jsons in the BasinChar folder with the stored values [here](https://raw.githubusercontent.com/USGS-WiM/StreamStats-Setup/master/batchTester/testSites.geojson).
+3. UpdateTestSites.py

+    a.
+This file creates a new testSites.geojson you can copy to GitHub to update the geojson [here](https://raw.githubusercontent.com/USGS-WiM/StreamStats-Setup/master/batchTester/testSites.geojson).

+    b.
 If your geojsons are not being read as jsons in VSCode, you can open the geojson file, click the button on the bottom right hand nav bar that says "Plain Text", select "Configure file association for .geojson", and select json.
 This will allow you to format geojson documents and view with the typical json coloring.

-Make sure to follow "How to Run" instructions same way as you would with main - IntegrationWrapperV2.py script.

-Results of test run are generated inside of the StreamStatsIntegrationTest/Test folder same way as in main run.

 ## Getting Started